Ford GT90: Top Gear

-The car was featured on Top Gear in Series 34, Episode 6 (aired originally on 26th October 1995), tested by Jeremy Clarkson, while the car was still planned to enter production.
-In that episode, Jeremy was really delighted to test the GT90, as he couldn’t fit in the Ford GT40 (which had to be given to drive to a former Old Top Gear presenter Noel Edmonds two episodes earlier).
-However, Jeremy’s opinion about the GT90 would change, as shown in Series 3, Episode 1 (aired on 26th October 2003, the month and day is coincidentally the same as when the GT90 was tested 8 years back):

-“And then, in 1995, there was the GT90.”

-“I actually drove one back in the day, and it was horrid!
-Had a top speed of 40, it handled like a cartoon.”
+The car was featured on Top Gear in Series 34, Episode 6 (aired originally on 26 October 1995), tested by Jeremy Clarkson, while the car was still planned to enter production.
+In that episode, Jeremy was really delighted to test the GT90, as he couldn't fit in the Ford GT40 (which had to be given to drive to a former Old Top Gear presenter Noel Edmonds two episodes earlier).
+However, Jeremy's opinion about the GT90 would change, as shown in Series 3, Episode 1 (aired on 26 October 2003, the month and day is coincidentally the same as when the GT90 was tested 8 years back), "And then, in 1995, there was the GT90.
+I actually drove this, and it was horrid!
+Had a top speed of 40, it handled like it was in a cartoon."